openhab/openhabian/includes/srv_readme.txt

 https://www.openhab.org/docs/installation/linux.html#file-locations

 You can access this folder via Samba network share and should have write access to all subdirectories.
-The only exception is the 'openhab2-sys' folder, which you should not need to write to and was left out for security reasons.
+The only exception is the 'openhab-sys' folder, which you should not need to write to and was left out for security reasons.

 A few hints: